Uruemu Adejinmi: Political career

 Adejinmi was re-elected to Longford County Council in the 2024 Local elections, representing the Longford local electoral area.

 In 2025, she was tipped as a possible Taoiseach's nominee to the 27th Seanad following criticism of a lack of female representation in the Oireachtas, however her local party colleague, Joe Flaherty, was nominated instead, having lost his seat in the Dáil in the 2024 general election and having failed to get elected to the Cultural and Educational panel in the 2025 Seanad election.

+In June 2025, Adejinmi was elected as Cathaoirleach of Longford Municipal District, and in May 2026 she was elected vice president of Fianna Fáil at the party's Ardfheis in Dublin.

 Personal life

 Uruemu grew up in Warri, Delta State, Nigeria in a middle-class household and has a degree in mathematics.
 She moved to Ireland in 2003 and lives in Longford with her husband and three children.